Assessment of COVID-19 hospitalization forecasts from a simplified SIR model: Conclusion

 \section{Conclusion}

-The experiments in Section~\ref{sec:results} have shown that the proposed method has a remarkably good fitting capability over the whole available data, and also a remarkably good predictive value over certain time ranges for the Belgian data.
-However, there are also time ranges where the prediction is very inaccurate, and the accuracy is also found to be lower for the French data.
-The predictions returned by the model should thus be taken with much caution.
-In keeping with this warning, we refrained from displaying predictions beyond the end time of the datasets.
-The Python code is freely available to make such predictions, but there is no warranty on their accuracy.
+We have assessed the accuracy of COVID-19 hospitalization forecasts obtained with the SH model~\eqref{eq:SH-DT}, a simple discrete-time dynamical system with only two state variables and two (time-independent) parameters.
+The experiments in Section~\ref{sec:results} have shown that the proposed method has a remarkably good fitting accuracy over the whole first wave.
+It also produces remarkably accurate forecasts over certain time ranges for some areas (Belgium, some Belgian provinces, and a few French departments).

+However, there are also time ranges and areas where the forecasts are very inaccurate.
+In particular, when it is trained before the peak, the model produces rather poor forecasts for the position and height of the peak and for the subsequent decrease.
+The model is also unable to produce multiple peaks in order to fit or forecast rebounds.
+The forecasts returned by the model should thus be taken with much caution.

-Another source of caution is that we cannot rule out the situation where the considered objective function would be multimodal.
-The optimization solver might thus get stuck in a local nonglobal minimum, yielding a suboptimal fit of the train data and possibly a poorer prediction than what an omniscient solver would achieve.
-Moreover, even if the objective function is unimodal, the stopping criterion of the solver may trigger before an accurate approximation of the minimum is reached.
+Another source of caution is that, even though it requires to estimate only four (time-invariant) estimands, fitting the SH model~\eqref{eq:SH-DT} to the data is already not a trivial task.
+We have not ruled out the situation where the considered objective function would be multimodal.
+The optimization solver might thus get stuck in a local nonglobal minimum, yielding a suboptimal fit of the train data and possibly poorer forecasts than what the global minimum would achieve.
+Moreover, even if the objective function is unimodal, the stopping criterion of the solver may trigger before a suitably accurate approximation of the minimum is reached, as discussed in Section~\ref{sec:challenges}.

 If the proposed model is used to guide prevention policies, then further caveats are in order.
 We have seen that the estimation of $\bar\beta$ is very sensitive.
 Hence the proposed model can hardly help assess the impact of prevention measures on $\bar\beta$.
 Without knowing sufficiently accurately the impact of prevention measures on $\bar\beta$, we may not aptly use the model to predict their impact on the evolution of the hospitalizations.